 He has written books suitable for teens including his novel Sons of the Dawn, plus the nonfiction books High School Hazing, The Legend of Jesse Owens, Steroids and To the Young Writer.

 Hank has an honorary doctorate from the State University of New York (Buffalo State, 2006) and taken additional graduate coursework at the University of Nevada and Hamline University.

 Ball State University awarded him its doctoral equivalency for his research and publications in 1986 and elected him in 2010 to the BSU Journalism Hall of Fame.

 He is married to Malgorzata (Gosia) Wroblewska-Nuwer.
 He has two grown sons and two grandchildren.
 Gosia has one grown daughter, a Ph.D. in biology from Cambridge.

-The couple lives in Indiana and Warsaw, Poland–with frequent visits to their Alaska properties in Tok and Alexander Creek, AK.
+The couple lives in Indiana and Warsaw, Poland–with visits to their Alaska properties in Tok and Alexander Creek, AK.

-Charitable work: He contributes regularly to the Buffalo State College Hank Nuwer Collection and BSC Hazing Collection under BSC archivist Daniel DiLandro
+Charitable work: He contributes regularly to HazingPrevention and the Buffalo State College Hank Nuwer Collection and BSC Hazing Collection managed by BSC archivist Daniel DiLandro.

 His interests include travel with his wife Malgorzata, collecting tropical fish and authors on international stamps, flyfishing, riding horses, and reading quality literature and novels about the American West.